 For a more detailed explanation of the resurrection see The Notion that the Resurrection is an Earthly Phenomenon whereby the Dead are raised as Perfected, Eternal Earthly Bodies is dispelled by 1 Corinthians 15:35-50 and Isaiah 65:20.

 Hebrews 9:7-8 Commentary: The Saints could not enter Heaven until “the Number of Their Fellow Servants and Brothers Who were to be killed as They had been was Completed.”
 The Temple represents the Body of Christ.
 After the Temple fell, a Physical Sign of the Martyred Saints, the Church could finally enter Heaven.

-Hebrews 9:7-8 Commentary: Confirming that the Resurrection has already occurred, many Near-Death Experiences testify that Spirits enter Heaven immediately after Death.
+A Full Preterist View and Commentary of Hebrews 9:7-8: Confirming that the Resurrection has already occurred, many Near-Death Experiences testify that Spirits enter Heaven immediately after Death.